Once approved, it cannot be unilaterally changed.

 Educational and clinical work hours must be limited to 80 hours per week over a 4-week average.

 Residents must receive 1 day off in 7 averaged over a 4 week period.
 The day off must be a full calendar day free from all responsibilities.
 The intent is that no house officer would work more than 2 weeks without a day off.
-Vacation days do NOT count as release time.
+Vacation, personal, and preventative care days do NOT count as release time.

 What Counts Toward Work Hours?